 If your vehicle has the optional 20-inch P275/55R20 size tires, they are classified as touring tires and are designed for on road use.
-The low-profile, wide tread design is not recommended for "off-road" driving or commercial uses such as snow plowing.
-See Off-Road Driving on page 394 and Adding a Snow Plow or Similar Equipment on page 435 for additional information.
+The low-profile, wide tread design is not recommended for off-road driving.
+See Off-Road Driving on page 372, for additional information.